paulsengroup/hictk/docs/installation_src.rst

         -B /tmp/hictk/build

   cmake --build /tmp/hictk/build

+  # If you are compiling hictk on Windows you need to pass the build config as well
+  # cmake --build /tmp/hictk/build --config Release

 To override the default compiler used by CMake, pass the following arguments to the first CMake command: :code:`-DCMAKE_C_COMPILER=path/to/cc -DCMAKE_CXX_COMPILER=path/to/c++`